-- 1. Open the existing macro in the Web Macro Recorder with Macro Engine 6.1. - Click the Edit logout conditions icon ().
+- 1. Open the existing macro in the Event-based Web Macro Recorder. - Click the Edit logout conditions icon ().
 The Logout Condition Editor opens and displays all logout conditions already detected or created. - 3.
 Delete the existing automatic logout condition. - 4.
 Play the macro.